casanovalx/better-control/README.md

 <details>
 <summary><b>❄️ Nix (Unofficial)</b></summary>

 > This is an unofficial Nix flake maintained by the community.
-All issues should be directed to their repository:
+All issues related to it should be directed to their repository:
 >
 > https://github.com/Rishabh5321/better-control-flake
 </details>